donatogomez/ays9/docs/Howto/Execute_blueprint/README.md

-# How to Execute Blueprints
+# How to Execute a Blueprint

 Executing a blueprint means that you will initialize all service instances as described in the blueprint.